 Everything technical that you will need to make your film will be made available during the course of the program.
 If you need costumes or special props we will see what we can do, as well.
 We don’t supply lunch, but lots of snacks.
 We prefer that you bring a lunch, instead of money to buy lunch.
 We have refrigerators and microwaves for the participants to use.

-You can also cancel your enrollment up to a week before the camp session you signed up for starts for a full refund, minus a $50 registration fee.
-If you need to cancel less than a week before your session of camp starts, and do not choose to swap to another session, we will not be able to issue you a refund.
+You can also cancel your enrollment up to two weeks before the camp session you signed up for starts for a full refund, minus a $50 registration fee.
+If you need to cancel less than two weeks before your session of camp starts, and do not choose to swap to another session, we will not be able to issue you a refund.